rwieruch/blog_robinwieruch_content/react-usereducer-vs-usestate.md

 But we didn't.
 That's one important lesson when using reducers: Always try to be explicit with your state transitions.
 The latter example with only one state transitions tries to put every logic into one block, but that's not very much desired when using a reducer function.
 Rather we want to be able to reason effortless about our state transitions.
 By having two state transitions instead, as before in our code, we can always reason about it by just reading the action type's name.

-**Using useReducer over useState gives us predictable state transitions.** It's comes in very powerful when your state changes become more complex and you want to have one place -- the reducer function -- to reason about them.
+**Using useReducer over useState gives us predictable state transitions.** It comes in very powerful when your state changes become more complex and you want to have one place -- the reducer function -- to reason about them.
 The reducer functions encapsulates this logic perfectly.

 A rule of thumb may suggest: Once you spot multiple `setState()` calls in succession, try to encapsulate these things in one reducer function to dispatch only one action instead.

+A great side-effect of having all state in one object is the possibility to use the [browser's local storage](https://www.robinwieruch.de/local-storage-react/) for it.
+That's how you could always cache a slice of your state with local storage and retrieve it as initial state for useReducer whenever you restart your application.

 {{% chapter_header "Multiple State Transitions operate on one State Object" "multiple-state-transitions-one-state" %}}